hargoniX/bachelor/thesis/thesis.typ

 - Kani @kani
 - Creusot @creusot
 - Prusti @prusti
-Based on the Rust features used in our code under verification we compiled a list of feature requirements for the tool for this job:
+Based on the Rust features used in our drier code we compiled a list of feature requirements for a tool that we could use to verify the driver:
-- Core languages features: like control flow, borrowing, structs, and arrays
+- Core language features:
   - (mutable) variables
   - control flow
   - loops